xaviervia/tessellation/README.md

 >
 > But I digress.

 How does the bug happen?
-Well, as you can see, being that the Reseed button does not actually **seed** but rather **clears** the points, it is only natural that the undo operation will simply undo the **seeding**, going back to the clean state with no points.
+Well, the Reseed button does not actually **seed** but rather **clears** the points which gets immediately reseeded, so the Undo operation will remove the reseeding and go back to a clean state without points.
 This will, in turn, cause the Seed effect to activate and send a freshly baked set of random points again.

 #### How could this be solved?